SHL Mobilize wins Brandon Hall Gold Category Award for Best Advance in Career Management or Planning Technology

 LONDON, Feb.
-9, 2022 /PRNewswire/ -- SHL won the Brandon Hall Group technology award recognizing Mobilize in the gold category for Best Advance in Career Management or Planning Technology.
+9, 2022 /CNW/ -- SHL won the Brandon Hall Group technology award recognizing Mobilize in the gold category for Best Advance in Career Management or Planning Technology.

 SHL Mobilize was a clear winner as a highly advanced and reliable tool helping companies with critical business decisions around identifying their hidden gems, fostering career mobility, and aiding overall development of their best talent.